berenger-eu/tbfmm/README.md

 ## Inastemp

 Inatemp is a vectorization library that makes it possible to implement a single kernel with an abstract vector data type, which is then compiled for most vectorization instruction sets.
-It supports SSE, AVX(2), AVX512, ARM SVE, etc. To know more, you can have a look at https://gitlab.inria.fr/bramas/inastemp
+It supports SSE, AVX(2), AVX512, ARM SVE, etc. To know more, we refer to https://gitlab.inria.fr/bramas/inastemp

 In TBFMM, only the P2P kernel of the so called rotation and uniform kernels are vectorized with Inastemp (`src/kernels/unifkernel/FP2PR.hpp`).
 Therefore, if users are performing simulations with one of these kernels, it is recommended to enable Inastemp, since the performance difference can be impressive.